-Celebrating the King of Fruits with a Mango Cake
+Celebrating the King of Fruits with the best Mango Cake recipe

 However, a Butter-based cake holds its structure better and make perfectly layered cakes.

 I uploaded a simple recipe video on YouTube, some time back which I am sharing over here.
-There is a printable recipe below that which you can save at your end.
+There is a printable Sponge Cake recipe below that which you can save at your end.

 - 1 cup Cake Flour Which includes 2 tbsp Cornflour